craftablescience/vmflib-godot/README.md

 * tools: Classes that provide higher-level management of brush geometry (just `Block` for now) These abstractions don't exist within the VMF spec, so it is up to the tool (e.g. Hammer, or this library) to manage them internally.
-* games: A package containing modules providing game-specific helper classes
+* games: A package containing modules providing game-specific helper classes, each generated automatically from the game's FGD file
-    * source: Classes that provide abstractions for entities used across all Source Engine games.
-    * tf2: Classes that provide abstractions for entities specific to Team Fortress 2 maps.

 Try an example